HardBoiledSmith/packer-templates/readme.md

 This repo and much of its content are covered in detail from [this blog post](http://www.hurryupandwait.io/blog/creating-windows-base-images-for-virtualbox-and-hyper-v-using-packer-boxstarter-and-vagrant).
 Also see [this post](http://www.hurryupandwait.io/blog/a-packer-template-for-windows-nano-server-weighing-300mb) specifically for the Nano Server template.

+this repo fix to build window server 2016

 ## Prerequisites

 You need the following to run the template: